 Sponsored by Australian White Suffolk Association and NAB Agribusiness.

 Our industry’s future professionals have been asked to Identify and discuss a key opportunity within the Australian lamb industry and how it will influence the future of the sheep and lamb sector.
 This is your chance to meet the finalists and get a glimpse of the views they shared with their judges and peers.
-Hosted by MC Graham Gardiner.
+Hosted by MC Graham Gardner.

 Session 4 sponsored by Primaries of WA

 When simple is best.
-Glen and Helen Woodhams are keen croppers with an insistence that sheep must be easy.
+Glenn and Helen Woodhams are keen croppers with an insistence that sheep must be easy.
 The success of their sheep enterprise is centred almost exclusively on the live export trade.

 When sheep are the key to asset optimisation.
 Dardanup-based ‘grass master’ Kirk Reynolds is a dairy pastures and business consultant and an after-hours sheep farmer.
 Having acknowledged that astute management of the pastures in his operation is not only the best use of his high-value asset, it’s the quickest way to debt reduction on that land investment.
 Backed by detailed performance and profit records of the last five years, he is fine-tuning a system that sees up to 1000 lambs turned off in a manner that optimises market opportunities and land capacity.